sanyaade-teachings/pippi/docs/01_intro.md

 Pippi takes advantage of a few features of CPython:

 - Doing string manipulations with python's internal C methods (like string.join()) is fast.
 - The python standard library includes the audioop module (DSP code ripped straight out of the excellent SoX command line utility) which expects audio input as a binary string and returns the same.
 It is also fast.
 - There's a handy wave module in the standard library, which makes importing and exporting PCM wave data simple.

 ### Data format

-Internally, all sound in pippi is stored and manipulated as binary audio strings.
-What the hell are those?
+Internally, all sound in pippi is stored and manipulated as binary **string literals**.

+*What?*

-Python's solution for working with binary data is to use its string data type as a wrapper.
+Python's approach to working with binary data is to use its string data type as a wrapper.
+To get a feel for this, lets first look at the structure of the type of binary audio data we're trying to represent.

-16 bit PCM audio has these characteristics:
+*Signed 16 bit PCM audio* has these characteristics:

-Each frame of audio represents an instantanious value - corresponding to a position the speaker cone will take when pulsed out of our computer's digital-to-analog converter.
+Each frame of audio represents an instantanious value corresponding to a position the speaker cone will take when sent to our computer's digital-to-analog converter. *PCM* stands for Pulse Code Modulation.

-It is conventional to use signed 16 bit integers to represent an instantanious speaker cone position - this is the format CD audio is stored in.
+It is conventional to use signed 16 bit integers to represent an instantanious speaker cone position - this is also the format CD audio takes.

 A signed integer means that instead of having a range between 0 and some positive number, it has a range between some negative number and some positive number.